junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 He wants to find a paper and writes down all the things that need saving, and then crumples the paper and throws it out of the window.

-Cas is already making decisions for his moves, "I'll take the fight to Raphael before he comes here," he says to Balthazar, but his eyes flash Dean a quick glance, "then I need to go to the Cage to meet Michael and Lucifer again for Sam's soul."
+Cas is already making decisions for his moves, "I'll take the fight to Raphael before he comes here," he says to Balthazar, but his eyes flash Dean a quick glance, "then I need to go to the Cage to meet Michael and Lucifer again."

 "Aren't you the busiest guy today, meeting three archangels in a day, is that a family dinner thing for your first day as God?"
 Balthazar jokes.